News

 Goldwell goes to Basin to Range Exchange in Ely

 Two Board member made the trip to Ely and valued every minute of the program.
-The Nevada Basin to Range Exchange (BRX) is a professional development networking opportunity designed to facilitate collaboration between rural and metropolitan communities in the state.
+The Nevada Basin to Range Exchange (BRX) is a professional development and networking opportunity designed to facilitate collaboration between rural and metropolitan communities in the state.
 May 2025

 Successful Nevada Arts Council Grant Award

-As successful grant application to the NAC will ensure the much loved mosaic couch will be replaced.
+This successful grant application to the NAC will ensure the much loved mosaic couch will be replaced.
 The plan is to design a new couch taking inspiration from Tom Kelly’s Bottle House.
 March 2025

 Suzanne Hackett-Morgan and Charles Morgan retire after 40 years